949.394.1714 a.sansone@me.com

 • Mantra meditation,

-• Transcendental meditation,
+• Transcendental Meditation or ‘TM’,

 • Loving kindness meditation,